-There have been some great stories on Smart China Sourcing about the unbelievable things that can be revealed during visits to suppliers in China.
+There are some great stories online about the unbelievable things that can be revealed during visits to suppliers in China.
 Some of my favourites include Renaud Anjoran’s story about being shown the same factory twice in one day, and Etienne Charlier’s write-up of disastrously low quality turbine production.
 Here I’d like to add to that collection with a little story of my own.

 I’d been living in China for some time, studying Chinese and trying to find work that wasn’t teaching English.
 Fortunately, a contact I had in Australia knew about my engineering background and contacted me to ask if I’d be interested in doing auditing work for his company.
 They needed someone to audit glass wool insulation factories in a certain town in China.